-Catherine Horiuchi, Associate Dean of Academic Affairs and Associate Professor, leads the recruitment, development, and retention of a diverse faculty of outstanding teachers and scholars and assists in the creation of the School’s learning community, which is characterized by high quality scholarship, academic rigor, and a passion for social justice.
+Dr. Horiuchi is the former Associate Dean of Academic Affairs for the School of Management, where she led the recruitment, development, and retention of a diverse faculty of outstanding teachers and scholars and assisted in the creation of the School’s learning community, which is characterized by high quality scholarship, academic rigor, and a passion for social justice.

 In addition to her work at USF, Dr. Horiuchi sits on two editorial boards, and is a peer reviewer for Administrative Theory & Praxis, Public Administration Quarterly, Public Administration Review, and other journals.